Sister Alice Martinez

 We accept and work with students at a variety of ability levels, helping them to grow in their aptitude for scholastic achievement.
 Student needs are addressed in various forums including curriculum, student services, extracurricular activities and competitive sports.
 Success requires diligence and consistent effort on the part of the student, with the support of parents.

-A Christian Learning Community Educating the whole person requires more than excellent classroom instruction.
-For this reason, Immaculate Heart School continually strives to build a genuinely Christian community in union with the parents, who are the primary educators of their children.
-We work to provide an environment in which students are offered love, acceptance, discipline and challenge.
-The lived example of our faculty contributes significantly to an atmosphere of care, attention and respect.
-In turn, students are expected to treat faculty and each other in a similarly loving and respectful manner.
+A Catholic Learning Community.
+Educating the whole person requires more than excellent classroom instruction.
+For this reason, Immaculate Heart School continually strives to build a genuinely Catholic community in union with the parents, who are the primary educators of their children.
+We work to provide a setting in which students are offered love, acceptance, discipline, and challenge.
+The lived example of our faculty and the care, attention and respect they show to students, contribute significantly to this atmosphere.
+In turn, students are expected to treat faculty and each other in a similar loving and respectful manner, in preparation for a life of Christian service.